Satisfactory Academic Progress

 A student can appeal a Financial Aid Suspension by completing the Satisfactory Academic Progress Appeal form.
 Students can access the form on their self service under Helpful Links and then click on Academic Progress for Aid.

-If an appeal is approved, a student must agree to, and sign, an academic plan that ensures they will be able to meet the SAP standards within a defined period of time.
-If the student agrees, they will be on Financial Aid Probation and will continue to receive financial aid as long as they are meeting the terms of the academic plan.
+If an appeal is approved a student must agree to, and sign, an academic plan that ensures he/she will be able to meet the SAP standards within a defined period of time.
+If the student agrees, he/she will be on Financial Aid Probation and will continue to receive financial aid as long as he/she is meeting the terms of the academic plan.
+Academic Plans are reviewed prior to, and at the end of each semester to ensure students are following their advisor approved academic plan.
+Failure to adhere to the plan will result in the student being placed on financial aid suspension, and the student can appeal again.

 If an appeal is denied, or the student fails to meet one or more conditions of the academic plan, the student will continue on Financial Aid Suspension and will be deemed ineligible for additional financial aid until they make up all deficits at their own expense.
 Deficits include CGPA, Pace, and/or Maximum Time Frame.